-Just south of downtown Nashville, you’ll find approximately 2000 booths full of new and used merchandise at the Nashville Flea Market.
+Just south of downtown Nashville, you’ll find approximately 2,000 booths full of new and used merchandise at the Nashville Flea Market.
 The year-round flea market takes place once a month at the Tennessee State Fairgrounds.
 Each month has its own theme like spring fling or back to school.
 With so many booths it's guaranteed that everyone in the family can find something to love at the Flea Market.

 December and January Hours